 You can also make these into almond flour cornbread muffins if you'd rather.

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.

 Ingredients and Equipment:

 - Finely sifted almond flour - I don't recommend almond meal.

 - Cornmeal - Make sure it's gluten free.
 I had to do some searching for this because most brands of cornmeal say, "May contain wheat" on the back.
-Bob's Red Mill's cornmeal is gluten free but it's a medium grind that changes the texture of the cornbread.
-I tried it both ways and liked the gritty texture but if you are looking for a fluffy tasting cornbread find another brand.
+Bob's Red Mill's cornmeal is gluten free, but it's a medium grind that changes the texture of the cornbread.
+I tried it both ways and liked the gritty texture but if you are looking for a fluffy cornbread find another brand.
 I know Arrowhead Mills also sells gluten free cornmeal.

 - Sugar - This is a sweet cornbread.
 I've always preferred sweet to savory cornbread.